straz/pas/bio/index.md

-After serving as an advisor to the Deputy Secretary of Defense since 1990 he was appointed to a newly created position of Director of Defense Information and member of the US Senior Executive Service.
+After serving as an advisor to the Deputy Secretary of Defense since 1990 he was appointed to a newly created position of Director of Defense Information and member of the US Senior Executive Service, an appointment awarded to only 0.3% of DoD staff.

 He was responsible for organizing and managing the corporate information management (CIM) program across the **Department of Defense** which included a major cost reduction and business reengineering program